aahlenst/virtomate/docs/man/virtomate-guest-run.rst

 .. note::

    The double dash (``--``) signifies the end of command options.
-It is required to distinguish options meant for :program:`virtomate` from those for *program* to be run in the guest.
+It is required to distinguish options meant for :program:`virtomate` from those for *program* to be run on the guest.
 While the exact position of ``--`` does not matter, it is recommended to place it directly before *program*.

 Run :code:`echo -n "Hello World"` on *my-domain* and return standard output and standard error encoded with Base64: